MomoTHEdOn85/Ayoub_I_SVG_Icon_Set-HW-1/README.md

 All you need is a browser and GitHub to view this site.

 Usage
-Clone the project, cd to your directory/download, and Run the game.py file in a Python 3 shell (Terminal on a mac / Linux, Windows command prompt).
-Rules
-Same as any interactive quiz:
+- Clone the project
+- cd to your directory/download
+- and

+  ENJOY !!

 Built with Html, Css, JavaScript

-Enjoy!

 Credits
 Immama Ayoub (>‿◠)✌